 I wanted to interact with people and feel comfortable speaking in groups, but my mind kept trying to keep me away from what it assumed was going to be a painful experience.
-This is because it was painful for me as a kid when I was bullied, so my body would go into fight or flight and cause me intense anxiety to alert me and help me escape the situation.
+This is because it was painful for me as a kid when I was bullied, so my body would go into fight or flight and cause me intense anxiety to help me escape the situation.

 My beliefs guided my thoughts, so my thoughts guided my actions, and my actions shaped me into a shy and self-conscious person who wasn’t good at public speaking.

 Your mind’s job is to keep you away from harm and pain, but sometimes it’ll make you shy away from the things you really want to do to keep you “safe.”
 Living an intentional life does not mean being 100% safe.
 Sometimes, you have to take risks, too.